Toyin-elankey/Cybersecurity-portfolio-/Incidence-Response-threat-Hunting/README.md

 ---

-## 📈 Project Outcome

-This project strengthened practical skills in **phishing detection, IOC investigation, threat intelligence correlation, and incident response**.

-It demonstrates the ability to move from an initial suspicious email to structured technical analysis by correlating **email indicators, URLs, domains, DNS records, IP intelligence, and infrastructure exposure** to reach an evidence-based security assessment.

----

 ## ⚠️ Disclaimer

-This project was conducted in a controlled learning environment for **educational and cybersecurity training purposes**.
+This Lab was conducted in a controlled learning environment for **educational and cybersecurity training purposes**.

 No unauthorized systems, accounts, or infrastructure were intentionally targeted.